joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Miscasting a Spell

 Whenever one or more **6s** are rolled when casting a spell, the spell parasitically drains the caster’s focus and mental energies.
 For each 6, the caster takes **d6** damage to WIL and then makes a WIL check.
-If failed, the caster takes a *Dazed* burden.
+If failed, the caster takes a *Dazed* constraint.

 The spell still materializes, though at a cost to the caster.